abdnh/create-subs2srs-cards-with-mpv-video-player/README.md

 The only dictionary source currently supported is the ZIM files imported via the [ZIM Reader add-on](https://ankiweb.net/shared/info/951350249).
 If you have ZIM Reader installed with some dictionary files imported, they should show up in this add-on's interface.

+## Download

+You can download the add-on from AnkiWeb: https://ankiweb.net/shared/info/832294226

-*This add-on is in beta.
-Bug reports and suggestions are appreciated*.
+_This add-on is in beta.
+Bug reports and suggestions, and contributions are appreciated_.